brianrahadi/quartz/content/_index.md

 Hi!
 I'm Brian, this is my space for anything and everything.

-I enjoy learning, brainrotting, and doing everything in-between with my partner <3. \
+I enjoy learning, brainrotting, and doing everything in-between <3. \
 current favourite side quests: [pump-it-up](posts/pump-it-up.md), growth/ slice-of-life [books](books/), and [jimming](posts/workout.md).

 These days, I'm developing chart visualizations at SAP and learning what it means to live post-grad life.